blueneogeo/xtend-tools/README.md

 	import static extension nl.kii.util.RxExtensions.*

 Not all are necessary, but you can optimise the imports in Eclipse afterwards.

-## Logging

-To use the logging wrapper, at the top of your class file, do the following:

-	import static extension nl.kii.util.LogExtensions.*
-	import static extension org.slf4j.LoggerFactory.*
-	import nl.kii.util.Log

-	class MyClass {
-		extension Log logger = class.logger.wrapper

-		def someFunction() {
-			debug['minor implementation detail']
-			info['something happened!']
-			warn['watch out!']
-			error['crashed!']
-		}
-	}

-The lambda expression/function will only be called if necessary, which helps performance.

-#### Logger Naming

-You can also add a name to the logger when you create it:

-	extension Log logger = class.logger.wrapper('somename')

-When you do this, this message will be put in front of every log statement made by this logger.
-This can be handy when you want to distinguish easily between types of messages in your log.

-#### Logging List Results

-Sometimes you have a list of things that you want to log.
-A common pattern is to do something like:

-	api.getUsers(condition).each [
-		val user = it
-		info ['found user ' + user ]
-		.. perform more code ..
-	]

-This pollutes your code with side effects (logging).
-A better alternative would be:

-	api.getUsers(condition)
-		.each [
-			val user = it
-			info ['found user ' + user ]
-		]
-		.each [
-			.. perform more code ..
-		]

-Since this is a common pattern, here is a shortcut:

-	api.getUsers(condition)
-		.info(logger)
-		.each [ .. perform more code .. ]

-Optionally, you can also pass a logging message:
-	api.getUsers(condition)
-		.info('found users:', logger)
-		.each [ .. perform more code .. ]

-#### Logger Functions

-You can also log like this:

-	api.getUsers(condition)
-		.each(info)
-		.each [ .. perform some code .. ]

-Here, info actually is a function that produces a function that gets called by each.
-It looks cleaner with the operators described below:

-	api.getUsers(condition) >> info >> [ .. perform some code .. ]

-Here too, you can add a message:

-	api.getUsers(condition) >> info('found user:') >> [ .. perform some code .. ]

-Note that in this case, the message is put in front of every user.

-Note: the logger functions only work if you have the "extension Log logger = class.logger.wrapper" line in your class.

-#### Printing

-If you don't want to log but just want to print, You can perform the same thing as above with printEach, which just prints all in the list, and returns the list, so you can keep processing the flow.

-	// via list extension method
-	#['Jane', 'Mark'].printEach
-	#['Jane', 'Mark'].printEach('celebrities:')

-	// via printEach lambda
-	#['Jane', 'Mark'] >> printEach
-	#['Jane', 'Mark'] >> printEach('celebrities:')

-	// chaining example
-	#[1, 2, 3]
-	>> printEach('inputs')
-	>> [ it * 2 ]
-	>> printEach('doubled')

 ## Optional Programming